xorllc/emnes/README.md

 ## Introduction

 Why another NES emulator?
-There are so many after all?
+There are so many after all!
 Why not help a team working on an existing one?
-Well, there's a couple reason why this once needed to exist.
+Well, there's a couple reason why this one needed to exist.

-- Most emulators are written in C++.
+- Most emulators are written in a compiled language.
 I've already written a Gameboy Emulator in C++ and my weapon of choice right now is Python.
 - Documentation is one of the most important skill for a developer, so the goal of this emulator is to document as much as possible the process of emulating a console.
 - But most importantly: fun.